CompArchFA16/Lab2/README.md

 ### Load on FPGA ###

 The ninjas have written a quickstart guide to help you load your SPI designs as a module onto the Zybo board to test.
 Find it [here] (https://docs.google.com/presentation/d/1scQKd7CSk9_bO_xThRixRVcJl47oTpByuBmMZ4xUAjA/edit?usp=sharing).

+If you are using the provided virtual machine, there is a bug that won't allow you to access the UART.
+Please follow the instructions on Piazza to do breakpoint-based debugging instead.

 ## SPI Memory Testing ##